Tunisian revolution: Mohamed Bouazizi and Sidi Bouzid

 Twenty-six-year-old Mohamed Bouazizi had been the sole income earner in his extended family of eight.
 He operated a vegetable or apple cart (the contents of the cart are disputed) for seven years in Sidi Bouzid, 300 kilometres (190 miles) south of Tunis.
 On 17 December 2010, a female officer confiscated his cart and produce.
-Bouazizi, who had had such an event happen to him before, tried to pay the 10-dinars fine (a day's wages, equivalent to US$3).
-It was initially reported that in response the policewoman insulted his deceased father and slapped him.
-This was a false story, which "had been disseminated and used to mobilize as much as possible against the Ben Ali regime."
-The officer, Faida Hamdi, stated that she was not even a policewoman, but a city employee who had been tasked that morning with confiscating produce from vendors without licenses.
+Bouazizi, who had such an event happen to him before, tried to pay the 10-dinars fine (a day's wages, equivalent to US$3).
+It was initially reported that in response, the policewoman insulted his deceased father and slapped him.
+Although many of the details were incorrect, the story was "disseminated and used to mobilize as much as possible against the Ben Ali regime," according to sociologist Habib Ayeb.
+The officer, Fedia Hamdi, stated that she was not even a policewoman, but a city employee who had been tasked that morning with confiscating produce from vendors without licenses.
 When she tried to do so with Bouazizi, a scuffle ensued.
-Hamdi says she called the police who then beat Bouazizi.
+She said in a subsequent interview that she never slapped him.

 A humiliated Bouazizi then went to the provincial headquarters in an attempt to complain to local municipality officials and to have his produce returned.
 He was refused an audience.
 Without alerting his family, at 11:30 am and within an hour of the initial confrontation, Bouazizi returned to the headquarters, doused himself with a flammable liquid and set himself on fire.
 Public outrage quickly grew over the incident, leading to protests.
-This immolation, and the subsequent heavy-handed response by the police to peaceful marchers, provoked riots the next day in Sidi Bouzid.
+This immolation, and the heavy-handed response by the police to peaceful marchers, provoked riots the next day in Sidi Bouzid.
 The riots went largely unnoticed, though social media sites disseminated images of police dispersing youths who attacked shop windows and damaged cars.
 Bouazizi was subsequently transferred to a hospital near Tunis.
-In an attempt to quell the unrest, President Ben Ali visited Bouazizi in hospital on 28 December.
+In an attempt to quell the unrest, President Ben Ali visited Bouazizi in the hospital on 28 December.
 Bouazizi died on 4 January 2011.

 Sociologist Asef Bayat, who visited Tunisia after the uprising and carried out field research, wrote about the mechanisation of large-scale capitalist farms in towns like Sidi Bouzid that have come "at the cost of smallholders' debt, dispossession, and proletarianization."
 Tunisian geographer-cinematographer Habib Ayeb, founder of the Tunisian Observatory for Food Sovereignty and the Environment (OSAE), has questioned the model of development that was introduced in Sidi Bouzid: